 But here’s the rub: seeing the doctor when we’re not sick helps us fend off serious illnesses.
 It also helps catch them early when they can be more easily treated.
 Preventive services may be covered by your health plan at no out-of-pocket cost to you when you visit a clinic or doctor in your health plan’s network.
 Use our Provider Finder® tool to compare docs and find a primary care physician (PCP) in your network.

-The good news is, you have all the power to monitor your health now and get it in check.
-Here are some key numbers to keep track of – trust me, your future self will thank you!
+Remember, you have the power to monitor your health now.
+Keep track of these key health numbers and your future self will thank you!

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.